Mubzill/Streamlit_African_food_prices/README.md

 Streamlit is an app that shows an analysis of various African food prices.
-In the datasets originally the food prices were given in diffrent african contries local currnecy, so i used "MS EXCEL VLOOKUP/XLOOKUP OPTION" to convert the prices to a common currency which is Dollar (USD), you can see that in the excel file i uploaded, also i used Text(Date...) to convert from month number to month name. to run the app follow the following steps: make sure you have installled all required library for the pip list Run CMD on your system copy the program folder directory and use cd to move into the folder use cd to move into venv folder
+In the datasets originally the food prices were given in diffrent african contries local currnecy, so i used "MS EXCEL VLOOKUP/XLOOKUP OPTION" to convert the prices to a common currency which is Dollar (USD), you can see that in the excel file i uploaded, also i used Text(Date...) to convert from month number to month name. to run the app follow the following steps: make sure you have installled all required library for the pip list, python py, and virtual enviroment venv.
+Run CMD on your system
+copy the program folder directory and use cd to move into the folder use cd to move into venv folder